revloc02/dndMarkdown/colver-5e-homebrew.md

 | 10    | 80 | 2 |
 | 15    | 90 | 2 |
 | 20    | 100 | 2 |

+\* The sum of the six ability scores